kekosoftware/curso_serverless/README.md

 ## Summary of the demo

-In this curse I lerned:
+I have learned in this course:

 - How to build a simple serverless application with AWS components and Serverless Framework